Make Sure The Sitter Is Prepared, and Your Kid’s Safety is Considered!

-But unfortunately this just is not possible, or you may at times find yourself needing a quick break.
+Unfortunately it’s not possible to always be with your children.
+Or you may at times find yourself needing a quick break.
 Every once in awhile, or perhaps even every day, we will need to trust someone else to care for your sweet little darling(s).
-Here are a few tips for making sure that they are in the best of care, and insure that everyone stays safe & well until you return home.
+Here are a few tips for making sure that they are in the best of care, that the babysitter is fully prepared, and to be sure that your kid’s safety is always taken seriously.

 Now let’s assume that you have already gone through all of the steps of hiring a sitter who is very reliable and who you already trust….. but now what?
-You checked references, did background checks, went through several rounds of interviews, and finally hired that special sitter or nanny to watch your children.
-But are they fully prepared for what your kid(s) might really need?
+You checked references and did background checks.
+Went through several rounds of interviews and asked all of the right questions.
+You negotiated how much to pay, and finally hired that special sitter or nanny to watch your children.
+But are they fully prepared for what your child might really need?

 But what if it is a family member or a close friend helping you out?
 They may not be able to add this extra time to their schedule.
 Either way, here are a few things to go over no matter who is watching your kids:

 Think about what the schedule is for the day and prepare ahead of time.
-Will the kids be home all day, or will they be getting in someone else’s car?
+Will the kids be home all day, or will they be getting into someone else’s car?
 If so…

-Whether they are home all day or out and about, one of the most important things to review is a plan for emergencies!
-I know that this is not fun to discuss, and hopefully this will never be needed, but you should have a plan just in case.
+Whether they are home all day, or out and about, one of the most important things to review is a plan for your kid’s safety!
+I know that this is not fun to discuss, and hopefully this will never be needed, but you should always have a plan just in case!

 When your children are in the care of someone else, you want to know where they are and that they are being treated well.
 You can always check in with your babysitter, but even that may not give you the full picture.

 Stroller Patrol was created as a way to give parents further peace of mind!
 All you need to do in order to take advantage of this amazing service is have your sitter, and yourself, download the free Stroller Patrol App.
-This app allows you to track their GPS when they are with your children.
+This app allows you to track their GPS through a safe search when they are with your children.

 This can be especially helpful if your sitter ever needs help when out and about.
 Or if you ever need to swing by the park and pick up one of your kids for soccer practice, or grab all of the kids from another activity – you will always know where they are.

-Another key feature of this app is that it allows others in the area – through security settings of course – to send anonymous feedback to you (although you can always reach out for more details if desired).
+Another key feature of this app is that it allows others in the area to send you anonymous feedback.
+This is done through a safe search security settings of course.
+And you can always reach out for more details if desired.
 Maybe they want to compliment your caretaker and let you know everyone is doing great!
-Or maybe they want you to know about an incident they just witnessed on the playground.
+Or maybe they want to let you know about an incident they just witnessed on the playground.
 It’s kinda like having an extra set of eyes and ears watching out for your little ones.

 Stroller Patrol also provides another level of accountability since your sitter is aware that others may be keeping an eye out too.
 You don’t want to breed an environment of mistrust, but you want to encourage awareness, safety, and responsibility at all times.
 You can even encourage your sitter to use the app to help share compliments or concerns to other families while she’s out and about as well!